tensorforce/tensorforce/README.rst

 reinforcement learning solutions both in research and practice.
 TensorForce is built on top of TensorFlow.

-The main difference to existing libraries (such as rllab) is a strict separation of environments, agents and update logic that facilitates usage in non-simulation environments.
+The main difference to existing libraries is a strict separation of environments, agents and update logic that facilitates usage in non-simulation environments.
 Further, research code often relies on fixed network architectures that have been used to tackle particular benchmarks.